Al-Shaddadah: Civil war

-On 24 November, it became known that Islamic State militants were transferring their family members further south to the Deir ez-Zor Governorate.
+On 24 November 2015, it became known that Islamic State militants were transferring their family members further south to the Deir ez-Zor Governorate.
 After the SDF captured the South Hasakah Dam on 30 November, they continued their offensive southward, towards the city of al-Shaddadah, now IS's last stronghold in al-Hasakah province.
 Subsequently, Arab tribal leaders reportedly urged IS to withdraw from the city "peacefully," in order to prevent civilian casualties and the possible collapse of al-Shaddadi's economic infrastructure, if a destructive battle between the SDF/coalition forces and the Islamic State were to occur.
 It was also reported that IS was beginning to evacuate some of its positions near al-Shaddadi.

 On 19 February 2016, the town was captured by the SDF.

 On 21 January 2019, US and SDF forces were attacked by a VBIED.
 The Islamic State claimed responsibility for the attack through an affiliated news service.

-An American presence continues to exist in the town, including helicopter forces.